AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] start with the smallest feature set needed to solve the problem
 - [x] solve your own problem
 - [x] be loved by your users, not just liked
+- [x] be optimized based on a certain corner of the customer base (in the beginning)
 - [x] be made great before creating its growth machine
 - [x] get early feedback from hand-recruited users
 - [x] get 10% better every week